 Need help getting started?

 It’s always a good idea to get to know the financial aid staff at the college you plan to attend.
 At Herzing University, our financial aid advisors can help you find the scholarships that best fit your needs.
-Schedule an appointment with our Educational Funding Department to talk through your financial assistance options, and take the next step to invest in your future!
+Schedule an appointment with our Financial Aid Department to talk through your financial assistance options, and take the next step to invest in your future!